CS3550/Fall2020/FinalGrading.md

 ## Interview Questions

 Copy the interview questions that are available on Canvas.
 Go through and type out your answers to each question.
 There are no restrictions to how you get the answers, with two caveats.
-1. As in everything, do not plagiarizing.
+1. As in everything, do not plagiarize.
 If you have questions about this, feel free to ask me.

 2. You will be graded partially on your self-assessment, not only your written answers.
 If you do this correctly, you will move what we learned in this class into your long-term memory by:
    - Reading the questions